Which school do you want to support?

 As discussed above, teacher pay in America has fallen relative to other employment over the long term.
 Nevertheless, teacher salaries comprise the largest portion of the cost of education.

+Teacher salaries are determined through collective bargaining between school districts and unions.
 Some argue that collective bargaining drives up the cost of education by paying uniform wages to all teachers at a level higher than the market would command without union involvement.
-There is considerable evidence to support this claim; as discussed in Lesson 7.5, collective bargaining has slowed the relative erosion of teacher pay.
+There is considerable evidence to support this claim; as discussed in Lesson 7.5, collective bargaining has slowed the erosion of teacher pay relative to other jobs requiring similar preparation.
 Some efforts to "do more with less" in education look to reduce the scope of collective bargaining, or to differentiate teacher pay in ways that would make teacher salaries more responsive (or vulnerable) to market conditions.

 Part of the idea behind such pay differentiation is attractive: it would enable schools to offer additional pay to attract and retain teachers who can take on exceptional roles, or who demonstrate exceptional skills.
 Unions hesitate to embrace such exceptions for a variety of reasons.
 In the zero-sum math of school funding, if salaries increase for some, others must get less.
 No one really knows how that would play out over time.
 Optimists claim that communities would rally to pay teachers wages more in line with their high value.
 Pessimists worry that their high social value might not be reflected in "market" value.
-Already, market wages for substitute teachers are very low.
+Already, market wages for substitute teachers are much lower than those for full teachers.
 (Ask a teacher how much substitutes are paid at your school.
-You'll probably be shocked.)
+You'll probably be shocked — or maybe not, because the going rate spiked in the pandemic.)

 Change can seem very slow in education.
 As students or parents, it often appears that the system is completely intractable, frozen in carbonite like Han Solo.
 A glance at the history of education makes clear that widespread change does occur, under certain conditions.
 The next lesson examines those conditions.